 DWR manages the SWP and determines the available amount of SWP water for delivery based on hydrologic, storage, water rights, water quality, and environmental factors, including requirements for the Sacramento-San Joaquin Delta.
 While CVWD and DWA have contracts for Table A SWP water, there are no physical facilities to deliver this water to the Coachella Valley.
 SWP water is exchanged for Colorado River water from the Metropolitan Water District of Southern California's (MWD's) CRA.
-Since 1973, this exchange water has been delivered for groundwater replenishment to the Indio Subbasin at the WWR-

-GRF and to the Mission Creek Subbasin at the Mission Creek Groundwater Replenishment Facility (MC-GRF).
+Since 1973, this exchange water has been delivered for groundwater replenishment to the Indio Subbasin at the WWR-GRF and to the Mission Creek Subbasin at the Mission Creek Groundwater Replenishment Facility (MC-GRF).
 The Advance Delivery Agreement allows MWD to pre-deliver SWP water to CVWD and DWA, exchanged for Colorado River water, at the WWR-GRF or MC-GRF.
 As such, CVWD and DWA account for annual deliveries of SWP Exchange water from the CRA and water previously delivered to the Coachella Valley and credited to the Advance Delivery Account.

-In WY 2021-2022, MWD received 42,137 AF of CVWD and DWA SWP and other exchange water.
-From this total, 19,103 AF were delivered for replenishment at WWR-GRF and 23,034 AF was subtracted from the Advance Delivery Account.
-At the end of WY 2021-2022, the balance in MWD's Advance Delivery Account was 281,347 AF.
+In WY 2022-2023, MWD received 193,089 AF of CVWD and DWA SWP and other exchange water.
+From this total, 168,594 AF were delivered for replenishment at WWR-GRF, 5,276 AF delivered to Mission Creek GRF (located outside of the Indio Plan Area) and 19,219 AF was subtracted from the Advance Delivery Account.
+At the end of WY 2022-2023, the balance in MWD's Advance Delivery Account was 262,128 AF.